 Giving kids cute printables on holidays is the perfect way to celebrate.
 We’ve been on a tooth losing streak in our house (my son lost his fourth tooth yesterday and lost two this week), so I thought it was the perfect time to share some cute tooth fairy ideas!

-Since finding money under a pillow isn’t that impressive anymore (thanks, Pinterest 😉), this list has you covered for cute ways to make a visit from the tooth fairy even more exciting for both girls and boys!
+Since finding money under a pillow isn’t that impressive anymore (thanks, Pinterest 😉), this list has you covered with great ideas to make tooth fairy visits even more exciting for both girls and boys!

-Each time your child loses a tooth, use the printable letter template to write another letter and talk about what’s going on in your child’s life (how he lost his tooth, give advice or best wishes on his math test, etc.).
+Each time your child loses a tooth, use the printable Tooth Fairy stationary to write another letter and talk about something that’s a big deal in your child’s life (how he lost his tooth, give advice for his next tooth, or give best wishes on his math test, etc.).

 Create a tooth fairy kit

-If you have a Cricut, make a personalized tooth tin and bag to store the tooth (and then the tooth fairy’s gift) when it’s under the pillow.
+If you have a Cricut, make a personalized tooth tin and bag to store the tooth (and then the tooth fairy’s gift) when it’s under your child’s pillow.